WolfOnWings/workflow-lite/README.md

 # workflow-lite

-A small workflow suggestion for Claude Code: the `research` skill plus the `researcher` subagent, packaged so you can lift them into your own setup.
+A small workflow suggestion for Claude Code: the `research` skill plus the `research-analyst` subagent, packaged so you can lift them into your own setup.
 Ask Claude to add these to your tools.

 ## The pattern